Severe Thunderstorm Warning issued for Brule by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Brule by NWS

-Effective: 2021-08-22 16:15:00 MDT Expires: 2021-08-22 17:00:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Brule The National Weather Service in Sioux Falls has issued a * Severe Thunderstorm Warning for Northern Brule County in south central South Dakota * Until 600 PM CDT. * At 515 PM CDT, a severe thunderstorm was located near Oacoma, or near Chamberlain, moving east at 45 mph.
-HAZARD...Ping pong ball size hail and 60 mph wind gusts.
+Effective: 2021-08-22 16:37:00 MDT Expires: 2021-08-22 17:00:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Brule A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 600 PM CDT FOR NORTHERN BRULE COUNTY At 537 PM CDT, a severe thunderstorm was located near Shelby, or 14 miles north of Kimball, moving east at 45 mph.
+HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
-IMPACT...People and animals outdoors will be injured.
-Expect hail damage to roofs, siding, windows, and vehicles.
-Expect wind damage to roofs, siding, and trees. * This severe thunderstorm will remain over mainly rural areas of northern Brule County, including the following locations Pukwana.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.50 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+IMPACT...Hail damage to vehicles is expected.
+Expect wind damage to roofs, siding, and trees.
+Locations impacted include Chamberlain and Pukwana.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0